nguyentien58/nguyentien58/README.md

-I am looking for data scientist jobs
+A software engineering student with a passion for becoming a data scientist